funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

     print("Vocabulary on full data...")
     df_ratings_full = score_vocabulary(df_ratings, vocabulary)
     ```
+    To limit vocabulary size, I am using a frequency based criteria wherein I keep the top N values per feature based on frequency of occurrence.
+This is useful for categorical features with millions or         billions of categories such as language models.
    <br/><br/>
-4. Compute the historical user features such as previously rated N movies and previous N ratings each for training, testing and validation datasets separately.
-With pandas computing the historical features were too much time consuming so I wrote the Cython modules for the same which improved the run time from 1 hour to 1.5 mins only.<br/><br/>
+5. Compute the historical user features such as the previously rated N movies and previous N ratings each for training, testing and validation datasets separately.
+With pandas, computing the historical features becomes too much time consuming task so I wrote the Cython modules for the same which improved the run time from 1 hour to 1.5 mins only.<br/><br/>
     ```python
     def get_historical_user_features_cpp(
         df:pd.DataFrame,